turingschool/mod-0-project-fe/section0/README.md

 - [The Homeroom Groups](https://careerdev.turing.edu/student_discussion_groups/index) and [Mix It Up](https://careerdev.turing.edu/mixed_groups/index) information.
 Within your cohort, you’ll be put into a small group to work on PD activities and discussion together as a way to foster collaboration weekly.
 Twice a mod, you’ll also be put into groups mixed across program and cohorts to meet others in the Turing community and share resources based on specific topics.
 - [The Module 5 section](https://careerdev.turing.edu/module-5/index), which covers what job search support looks like once you’ve graduated from Turing.
 1. Reflect on the following questions in the survey you’ll submit:
 - How do you feel about the expectations of the professional development curriculum?
+    - _I feel excited but nervous about the professional development curriculum.
+The `Networking` and and `Negotiating` parts I am the most nervous about._

 - What are you excited about when it comes to professional development?
+    - _I'm excited to improve my `Networking` and `Negotiating` skills.
+Especially, since those are the area's I am most nervous about._

 - What are your questions or concerns about these expectations?
+    - _My only concern is that I will let my past experiences in the working world to cloud my confidence and judgement while choosing a job._

 ## Part B: Pairin Survey